 By Madeline Lea ’16

-This post was originally written by Nancy M. Shader in 2003 for our old website.
-It has been revised and expanded here by Madeline Lea ’16 as part of our launch of our new website.
+This post was originally written by Nancy M. Shader in 2003 for the FAQ section on our old website.
+It has been revised and expanded by Madeline Lea ’16 as part of the launch of our new website.